MUNComputerScienceSociety/ABALookup/README.md

 Running tasks (via Grunt)
 -------------------------

 After downloading the project, you'll need to generate both the CSS files from the Sass files, and the single JavaScript file from the (possibly many) JavaScript files in the `public/js/src/` folder.

 To do so:

     gem install sass # This may need to be run as root grunt build

-For more information on the organization of the Sass files in this project, see the [README file in the Sass folder](public/sass/README.md).
+For more information on the organization of the Sass files in this project, see the [README file](public/sass/README.md).

 Unit tests
 ----------